ArunAlex/ListingsAPI/Readme.md

     ```
  6. **Access the API:**

-    Open your browser and navigate to http://localhost:5111/Swagger/index.html or https://localhost:7225/Swagger/index.html to access the API endpoints.
+    Open your browser and navigate to http://localhost:5111/Swagger/index.html or https://localhost:7225/Swagger/index.html to access the API endpoints and test them.

 ## Running Unit Tests